slerman12/Help-me/3-Disproof.md

 #

 The threat meanwhile is to obey the unreasonable demands, or else 6 years of life are wasted.
-All the money that could've been made trusting some other institution — wasted.
+All the money that could've been made trusting some other institution or working elsewhere — miniature expenses.
 Instead, serving their demands — usually engineering work, not research, that benefited them and not me.
-And all the life experiences that were missed — wasted — for teh sake of indenturment and trauma.
+And all the life experiences that were missed — wasted — for the sake of indenturment and trauma — collateral damage.

 The demands were not reasonable, and in agglomeration humanly impossible.